saidake/simi/docs/Algorithms.md

     }

     /**
-     * Check the location of the current range comparing with the `cur` range.
+     * Check the location of the current range relative to the `cur`.
      */
     private boolean insertable(int start, int end, SegmentTree cur) {
         if (start >= end) return true;